 Gift Tax.
 For gift tax purposes, contributions are treated as completed gifts even though the account owner has the right to withdraw them.
-Thus, they qualify for the up-to-$14,000 annual gift tax exclusion in 2017 (same as 2016).
-One contributing more than $14,000 may elect to treat the gift as made in equal installments over the year of gift and the following 4 years so that up to $56,000 can be given tax-free in the first year.
+Thus, they qualify for the up-to-$15,000 annual gift tax exclusion in 2018 ($14,000 in 2017).
+One contributing more than $15,000 may elect to treat the gift as made in equal installments over the year of the gift and the following four years so that up to $60,000 can be given tax-free in the first year.

 A rollover from one beneficiary to another in a younger generation is treated as a gift from the first beneficiary, an odd result for an act the "giver" may have had nothing to do with.

-State Tax: State tax rules are all over the map.
-Some reflect the federal rules, some quite different rules.
-For specifics of each state's program, see College Savings Plans Network (CSPN).
+State Tax: For specifics of each state's program, see College Savings Plans Network (CSPN).

 You can use a traditional IRA or Roth IRA as a savings plan to pay qualified higher education expenses.
 Withdrawals before age 59 1/2 to pay qualified higher education expenses are not subject to the additional tax on early withdrawals.
 To escape the 10 percent tax, however, you must pay education costs that at least equal your withdrawal amount.
 The education costs must be "qualified", that is, used for tuition, fees, books, room and board, supplies, or equipment at a qualified institution of learning and they must be for yourself, your spouse, or the children or grandchildren or yourself or your spouse.
 The qualified institution of learning may be any college, university, vocational school, or any other post-secondary school that is eligible to participate in federal Department of Education aid programs.